devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Regression analysis is a powerful tool in statistical data analysis that helps understand relationships between variables and make predictions based on historical data.
 By modeling these relationships, businesses can make informed decisions based on empirical evidence rather than intuition alone.

-## 30) Describe how Python libraries like NumPy, Pandas, and SciPy can be used together for advanced statistical data analysis.
-Provide an example where you compute descriptive statistics, perform hypothesis testing, and visualize the data.
+## <mark> 30) Describe how Python libraries like NumPy, Pandas, and SciPy can be used together for advanced statistical data analysis.
+Provide an example where you compute descriptive statistics, perform hypothesis testing, and visualize the data. </mark>

 Python libraries like NumPy, Pandas, and SciPy are essential tools for advanced statistical data analysis.
 They provide a robust framework for performing complex computations, manipulating data, conducting statistical tests, and visualizing results.
 Below, we will explore how these libraries can be used together in a cohesive workflow and provide a practical example that includes computing descriptive statistics, performing hypothesis testing, and visualizing the data.